-- Our operations are compliant with Responsible Business Alliance ("RBA") standards and have passed RBA Validated Assessment Program reviews. - Revised Environmental Roadmap with targets up to 2025 and targets to enhance resource efficiency and reduction in emission intensity of our operations. - Ongoing efforts to progress towards our target of Net Zero in 2050.
+- Achieved target to remain compliant with regulatory standards. - Our operations are compliant with Responsible Business Alliance ("RBA") standards and have passed RBA Validated Assessment Program reviews - · Revised Environmental Roadmap with targets up to 2025 and targets to enhance resource efficiency and reduction in emission intensity of our operations. - Ongoing efforts to progress towards our target of Net Zero in 2050.

-How We Do Business - Our RBA Obligations, SR24The Environment, SR24
+- How We Do Business Our RBA Obligations, SR24 - The Environment, SR24